dorissuzukiesmerio/dorissuzukiesmerio/README.md

   > SQL | Latex | RMarkdown | RShiny | Quarto | Regex

-Disclaimer: I am working on updating and cleaning my repositories
 <!--
 **dorissuzukiesmerio/dorissuzukiesmerio** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.